21st China Systemics Week (CSW 21)

 Introduction to Disciplinary English

 With the increasing importance of disciplinary knowledge in the social life and the rapid development of new technology, more and more attention has been paid in recent years to the construction, transmission and understanding of disciplinary knowledge.
 However, each discipline has its own way of organizing and construing world experience.
 Disciplinary English, as a functional variety, is characterized by its important role in the academia.
 Knowledge about the way disciplinary knowledge is constructed lexicogrammatically is crucial for students to understand the linguistic features of their field.
 In order to illustrate how knowledge is presented linguistically in disciplinary English, three aspects will be covered in this workshop.
-First, it intends to introduce some of the key concepts involved in the field, such as knowledge, disciplines, textbooks, and examine the relation of studies in disciplinary English to language learning and teaching, particularly ESP, EAP and CBI.
+First, it intends to introduce some of the key concepts involved in the field, such as knowledge, disciplinary epistemology, and examine the relation of studies in disciplinary English to language learning and teaching, particularly ESP, EAP and EMI.
 Second, it will trace the development of the field and examine the contributions SFL has made to the study of disciplinary English.
-Third, it will illustrate how SFL and sociology of education can be applied to the analysis of knowledge building in English academic discourse.
-For this purpose, several case studies will be presented as examples to show the advantage of functional and sociological perspectives in the study.
-In particular, this workshop will focus on the functioning of various lexicogrammatical resources in representing disciplinary knowledge in the disciplines of chemistry, physics, economics, education, ecology and astronomy.
-It will not only touch the definition of technical terms, but also investigate the use of transitivity patterning, grammatical metaphor, and modality.
-The above three aspects are indispensable for a basic understanding of how studies in disciplinary English can be carried out.
-This kind of research can offer deep insights into classroom instruction and academic writing.
+Third, it will illustrate how corpus linguistics can be applied to the analysis of knowledge building in English disciplinary discourse.
+For this purpose, several case studies will be presented as examples to show the advantages of SFL and corpus linguistics in the study.
+In particular, this workshop will focus on the functioning of various lexicogrammatical resources in representing disciplinary knowledge in the disciplines of management and economics.

 ZHONG YANG (杨忠)